sjkp/Microsoft-teams-docs/teams/updateremovetab.md

 To include a tab removal page in your app, specify the ```removeUrl``` attribute in your tab manifest.
 For more information, see [Microsoft Teams tab package schema reference](tab_schema.md).

 ### Prerequisites for your tab removal page

-A tab removal page has the same prerequisites as a tab configuration page:
+For your tab removal page to display within Microsoft Teams, make sure it meets the [requirements for tab app UI](gettingstarted.md#prerequisites-for-your-tabs-app-ui).

-* Make sure that the UI can be hosted in an IFrame
-* Include the [Microsoft Teams Tab library](https://teamspacewusprodms.blob.core.windows.net/tabframework/0.2/MicrosoftTeams.js) as a script source.
-* Call ```microsoftTeams.initialize()``` to display your UI.

-For more information, see [Create the configuration UI for your Microsoft Team tab app](createtabconfigui.md).

 ### Presenting the user with content options upon tab removal